Our recent activities include:

 CEA Women Mentoring Program.
 We act as mentors in the Spanish Arbitration Club Mentoring Program of CEA Women section launched in early 2018.
 The mentoring program is aimed at women who are starting their career in the world of international arbitration and seek additional guidance.
 It is an honor to be among other coaches - high profile practitioners in different jurisdictions - and be able to counsel exceptional mentees of a younger generation.

-European data protection day: Every year our data protection team lawyers mark the European Day of Data Protection and Privacy by delivering informative sessions on privacy issues for teenage students at educational centers around Madrid.
-European Data Protection Day was first celebrated in 1981 when Convention no. 108 for the Protection of Individuals with regard to Automatic Processing of Personal Data was adopted in Strasbourg.
+European Data Protection Day.
+Every year our data protection team lawyers mark the European Data Protection Day (28 January) by delivering informative sessions on privacy issues for teenage students at educational centers around Madrid.
+European Data Protection Day was first celebrated in 1981 when Convention no. 108 for the Protection of Individuals regarding Automatic Processing of Personal Data was adopted in Strasbourg.
 Today, with the increase in social media sites and internet use, children and adolescents are particularly vulnerable to data protection and privacy issues.
 The initiative is always warmly welcomed by both students and school administrators.
 The team’s presentation includes videos highlighting the risks of social networks.
 Although the task of explaining the importance of personal privacy to teenagers remains challenging, these sessions always bring highly successful results.